+The bridge described under Alternative 1 would not be built under Alternative 2.
 The South Road would generally require more excavation and more aggregate when compared to the bridge under Alternative 1.
-These materials are listed in Appendix 2C, Construction Methods, Means, and Assumptions, Table Alt 2, Preliminary Quantities for Roads.
+These materials are listed in Table 2C-26 in Appendix 2C.

-2.7.4 Operations and Maintenance
+2.7.5 Operations and Maintenance

-Operations and maintenance activities under Alternative 2 would be the same as those described for all Action Alternatives above.
-In addition to the water operations activities described above that are common to all Action Alternatives, Alternative 2 includes releases directly to the Sacramento River from the extended Dunnigan Pipeline, with a partial release into the CBD.
+Operations and maintenance activities under Alternative 2 would be similar to those described for Alternative 1.
+In addition to the water operations activities described for Alternative 1, Alternative 2 would include releases directly to the Sacramento River from the extended Dunnigan Pipeline, with a partial release into the CBD, primarily in the late summer and fall months to serve as habitat flow releases.